 Consistent with the regime's distrust of the elite, there is significant overlapping control among the security agencies.
 As discussed in Section 4, the OGD Inspection Section has authority to investigate MSS officers.
-On the Supreme Leader's orders, the MSC is authorized to investigate the MSS and the MPS.372 The MPS's Changgwang Police Bureau, responsible for central Pyongyang, has the authority to inspect the leaders of the other internal security agencies and reports directly to the OGD instead of MPS headquarters.
-All of the security agencies are under the control of the OGD, a structure that maximizes societal control.373
+On the Supreme Leader's orders, the MSC is authorized to investigate the MSS and the MPS.
+The MPS's Changgwang Police Bureau, responsible for central Pyongyang, has the authority to inspect the leaders of the other internal security agencies and reports directly to the OGD instead of MPS headquarters.
+All of the security agencies are under the control of the OGD, a structure that maximizes societal control.
+The security of the OGD, a structure that maximizes societal control.